The law on divorce has changed and no fault divorce will replace the old system. This change is likely to come into effect in or after Autumn 2021.

 How do I get a no-fault divorce?

-- After 20 weeks, the party or parties who gave notice confirm that they want to proceed with the divorce
+- 20 weeks after the application has been issued by the court, the applicant or applicants confirm that they want to proceed with the divorce by applying for a Conditional Order

-- After another 6 weeks, the court can make a final order.
+- After another 6 weeks, the court can make a Final Order, which brings the marriage to an end.

-So it will take a minimum of 26 weeks and probably quite a bit longer accounting for administration and processing time.
+It will take a minimum of 26 weeks from start to finish, and perhaps quite a bit longer accounting for administration and processing time.

 Back to top